Originally published 7/8/22, updated 10/2/23.

 Can employees have Medicare and Medicaid at the same time?

 Yes!
 Employees can qualify and sign up for both programs if they are over 65 or have a qualifying disability plus meet their state’s Medicaid income criteria.
 Dual enrollees typically use Medicare as their primary coverage, while Medicaid serves as their supplemental insurance.

 Some states have special dual plans.
 If employees in these states are fully dual eligible, they’ll receive full Medicaid benefits.
 Other employees may be partially dual eligible, which means they’ll receive Medicaid assistance to pay their Medicare premiums.

 How ALEX can help

-As your workforce matures, they’ll likely start having questions about what insurance plans they need for now and in the future.
-While you’re available to answer their questions, they don’t always pop up during the workday, and employees need to be able to find answers when it’s convenient to them.
+As the workforce matures, they’ll likely start having questions about what insurance plans they need for now and in the future.
+While you’re available to answer their questions, they don’t always pop up during the workday, and employees need to be able to find answers when it’s convenient for them.

 That’s why we created ALEX Medicare.
 Through interactive and personalized education, ALEX Medicare helps employees engage better with your benefits plans.
 It gives them valuable insights that lead to sound decisions and better financial outcomes—for employees and the companies they work for.